hegde-sachin/pre-commit-cpp/README.md

 need.

-And remember, YAML is indentation sensitive: make sure `.pre-commit-config.yaml` uses the same number of whitespaces for indentation after adding the above code block.
+And remember, YAML is indentation sensitive: make sure `.pre-commit-config.yaml` use the same number of whitespaces for indentation after adding the above code block.

 ## Usage